- B.S. in Mathematics and Geography.

-Legates was recently asked to step down as State Climatologist by the Dean of the University.
+Legates was later asked to step down as State Climatologist by the Dean of the University.
 Although no one at the university was willing to explain the reason for replacing Legates as the State Climatologist, Greenpeace speculates that the reason may have been Legates's close ties with Willie Soon.

 Legates and Soon have authored numerous papers together, including a controversial 2007 “polar bear study” that was partially funded by Koch Industries.